cebirnie92/SelfSupervisedDenoising_Tutorials/README.md

 The **Solutions** folder contains the completed notebooks.
 Note, there is no one *correct* way in which to write the necessary functions therefore the proposed solutions are only there to serve as guidance.

 Disclaimer: the code has all been written and tested on Linux operating systems, where GPU access is available.
-Neither of the authors are professional software developers therefore, whilst we have spent significant time testing the code, we cannot gaurantee it is free of bugs.
+Neither of the authors are professional software developers therefore, whilst we have spent significant time testing the code, we cannot guarantee it is free of bugs.

 Installation instructions
 ---------------------------